operand/agency/README.md

 What makes the `DemoAgent` able to intelligently discover and interact with others is largely embodied in the `DemoAgent._prompt_head()` method.
-In it you'll notice a few things:
+In it you'll notice a few key points:

 1. The prompt is written from the first person perspective as though it is the agent's own thoughts.
-This differs slightly from common practice.
+This differs slightly from common practice, which usually uses the second-person perspective.
 I do not think this makes a large difference but was worth mentioning.
-This is a personal preference that I believe may be a slightly more natural way to frame content in a prompt.
-There are shades of an "ego" here that is fascinating to think about but I'll leave that for another time. :)
+This is more of a personal preference.

 1. I frame the situation clearly and accurately for the agent, telling it enough about who it is, its goals, and the JSON format that it uses to communicate.

 1. I "pretend" that the bottom portion is a terminal application.
-By strongly signaling a change in context with the `%%%%% Terminal %%%%%` header, we help make clear to the language model that this is a distinct section of content with its own text patterns to continue.
-I do not believe that this is a necessary technique either, but it is interesting to note, and I've had good success so far with it.
+By signaling a change in context with the `%%%%% Terminal %%%%%` header, we help make clear to the language model that this is a distinct section of content with its own text patterns to continue.
+I do not believe that this is a crucial technique either, but it is worth noting.

 1. I use the `_message_log_to_list()` method to dynamically insert the previous conversation up to the current point.
 See the mixin class `PromptMethods` for